 Our new patient forms are now available to you as Adobe Acrobat files.
 We recommend printing and completing these forms in the comfort of your home for your safety and convenience.

 Please remember to bring your completed forms to your first appointment.
-If you have any problem printing these files properly, please call our office.
+If you have any problem printing these files properly, please call us.
 We will gladly send or fax them to you.

 Instructions for Specific Types of Anesthesia

 Before the procedure, you and your dentist will discuss the treatment and the type of anesthesia you will receive.
 Each type requires different pre-operative instructions.
-Contact our office if you have any questions regarding these choices.
+Contact us if you have any questions regarding these choices.

 Local or Nitrous Oxide

 Little or no special preparation is required for local anesthesia or nitrous oxide.
 All we will ask for is your current medical history.

 - You must take the medication 45 minutes before your appointment.